kissgyorgy/my-stars/README.md

 - [wbond/ocspbuilder](https://github.com/wbond/ocspbuilder) - Python library for generating OCSP requests and responses
 - [wbond/crlbuilder](https://github.com/wbond/crlbuilder) - Python library for creating and signing certificate revocation lists (CRLs)
 - [wbond/asn1crypto](https://github.com/wbond/asn1crypto) - Python ASN.1 library with a focus on performance and a pythonic API
-- [PyMySQL/mysqlclient](https://github.com/PyMySQL/mysqlclient) - MySQL database connector for Python (with Python 3 support)
+- [PyMySQL/mysqlclient](https://github.com/PyMySQL/mysqlclient) - MySQL/MariaDB connector for Python
 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [carltongibson/django-filter](https://github.com/carltongibson/django-filter) - A generic system for filtering Django QuerySets based on user selections
 - [burke-software/django-report-builder](https://github.com/burke-software/django-report-builder) - This is a github mirror for django-report-builder which is hosted on Gitlab.
 Django Report Builder is a GUI for Django ORM.
 Build custom queries and display results.
 Targets sys admins and capable end users who might not be able to program.